 - GIVERS workshops – Attend practical training on how to recruit and retain volunteers, backed by our ground-breaking GIVERS research.

-- Alliance newsletter – Sign up to our bi-weekly newsletter and stay informed with the latest sport news and information on where to get the support you need.
+- Alliance newsletter – Sign up to our monthly newsletter and stay informed with the latest sport news and information on where to get the support you need.
 This will include useful resources and tips for recruiting and retaining volunteers.

 - Volunteer Finder - Our one-stop shop for recruiting your sport and recreation volunteers.
 You can create a profile for your club, identify what type of volunteers you're looking for and need, and have instant access to thousands of volunteers searching for their next opportunity.